What is Megalencephalic Leukoencephalopathy with subcortical Cysts (MLC)?

 - Mental decline (generally milder than the motor problems)

 There is a wide variability in pace and severity of neurological decline.
-Some patients with classic MLC lose the ability to walk a few years after disease onset and become dependent on others for most daily tasks, while some mildly affected patients are still able to walk in adulthood and have normal jobs.
+Many patients with classic MLC lose the ability to walk as teenagers and become dependent on others for most daily tasks, while some mildly affected patients are still able to walk in adulthood and have normal jobs.

 In patients with the improving phenotype, after the first years of life a remarkable recovery is seen.
-Motor and cognitive functions improve or normalize; some have stable intellectual disability with or without autism.
+Motor and cognitive functions improve or normalize; some patients with the improving phenotype have stable intellectual disability with or without autism.

 What Causes MLC?